 Are Electric Bikes Cheating?

-In 2020 the attitude to electric bikes has changed dramatically.
+In recent years, the attitude to electric bikes has changed dramatically.
 Electric bikes are now welcome on a lot of cycling club group rides, and are even allowed in some events like Sportives.

 I know loads of regular cyclists, who view e-bikes as a positive force in the world of cycling.
 Not only have they given a new lease of life to the cycling industry, but they have also helped countless people get out of their houses and on to two wheels.